omega8cc/boa/docs/MIGRATE-VERSIONS.md

 BOA's MySQL watchdog (`/var/xdrago/monitor/check/mysql.sh`) restarts a down `mysqld`, breaks apparent table locks and kills long-running queries.
-It cannot tell a cutover's promotion, a host rename's database work or an xtrabackup snapshot apart from a genuine hang, so the migration tools hold the maintenance marker `/run/boa_sql_maintenance.pid` around their critical sections, exactly as the Percona package upgrade does.
+It cannot tell a cutover's promotion, a host rename's database work or an xtrabackup snapshot apart from a genuine hang, so `xoct` and `xmass` hold the maintenance marker `/run/boa_sql_maintenance.pid` around their critical sections, exactly as the Percona package upgrade does.
 While the marker exists the watchdog exits before any check; a marker older than four hours is treated as abandoned, and